 What Is a Labiaplasty?

 A labiaplasty is a surgical procedure meant to reduce the length of the labia minora in an effort to give it a tighter, sleeker appearance.
 In addition, this procedure can also alleviate symptoms some women may be experiencing from overlong labia, such as twisting or tugging of the labia when sitting.

-There are three possible techniques when it comes to labiaplasty, each with its own unique set of goals.
+There are three possible techniques when it comes to New Jersey labiaplasty procedure, each with its own unique set of goals.
 They are as follows:

 Should I Get a Labiaplasty?